acend/container-basics-training/content/en/docs/11/_index.md

 ### Dev environment

 {{% alert title="Note" color="primary" %}}
-Don't use these commands in production!
+Do not use these commands in production!
 {{% /alert %}}